Nutrition Labelling and Claims

 To make it easier for consumers to identify all the sources of sugars added to a food or beverage, the new labelling regulations require that all added sugars ingredients be grouped together in brackets following the term “Sugars” (1).
 Functional substitutes that act as sweetening agents such as fruit juice concentrate and maltodextrin are also grouped under "Sugars".
 The placement of Sugars within the ingredient list will depend on the total weight of all the sugars ingredients combined.

-Comparison of previous and new List of Ingredients including grouping of added sugars
+Comparison of changes from old to current List of Ingredients, including grouping of sugars ingredients

 DID YOU KNOW?